Kat632/PP4-LettuceEat/README.md

 - [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/ "Link to the Crispy Forms documentation.
     - Crispy Forms was used to style the add and edit recipe forms, allowing more than one field to occupy a line on the form.
 - [Google Fonts](https://fonts.google.com/ "Link to Google Fonts")
-    - Google fonts were used to import the fonts "Roboto" and "Open Sans" into the style.css file.
+    - Google fonts were used to import the fonts "Poppins" and "Dancing Script" into the style.css file.
 These fonts were used throughout the project.
 - [Font Awesome](https://fontawesome.com/ "Link to FontAwesome")
      - Font Awesome was used on all pages throughout the website to import icons (e.g. social media icons) for UX purposes.
 - [Git](https://git-scm.com/ "Link to Git homepage")